Assessments & Evaluations

 The choice of evaluations depends on the referral question.
 A neuropsychological evaluation is usually preferred when diagnostic information and intervention guidance are needed.
 When a child has already been diagnosed with a learning disability and only needs documentation for accommodations in school (such as extended time on tests), then a psychoeducational evaluation can be sufficient.

-Neuropsychological evaluations provide deeper insights into how neurocognitive processes affect learning, explaining why a child struggles in school.
-While a psychoeducational evaluation is part of a broader neuropsychological evaluation in school-age children, neuropsychological evaluations provide more in-depth analysis of areas such as language, visual-perceptual skills, information processing, attention/executive functioning, memory, and psycho-emotional health.
-Understanding strengths and weaknesses allows for more tailored, individualized interventions.
+A comprehensive evaluation, providing deeper insights into the neurocognitive processes affecting learning.
+The psychoeducational evaluation is part of a broader neuropsychological evaluation in school-age children.
+This evaluation provides more in-depth analysis of areas such as language, information processing, attention/executive functioning, memory, and psycho-emotional health.

 Evaluation Process